gadacz-aac/aac/README.md

 ## Why there're so many errors?
-I've just cloned this repo
+I've just cloned this repo!!

 Before you can start coding you have to run these two commands.
 They'll download all of the packages you need and generate files used by [isar](https://isar.dev/tutorials/quickstart.html#_3-run-code-generator).